yrf1/RussiaUkraine_weibo_dataset/README.md

 ### Use Cases
 There are many interesting task settings that can be experimented with, using our Russo-Ukranian Crises Weibo dataset.
 These include event clustering, false rumor detection, portability of news analytic methodologies across Twitter and Weibo domains, amongst many more.

-**Data Usage Guidelines:** We declare the ownership of the source data to the corresponding media source and social media users who created this kind of public User Generated Content (UGC), and we only collect, organize and filter them. 如有这方面的问题反馈，请像作者沟通（会重视和配合的）～谢谢。
+**Data Usage Guidelines:** We declare the ownership of the source data to the corresponding media source and social media users who created this kind of public User Generated Content (UGC), and we only collect, organize and filter them. 如有这方面的问题反馈，请像作者沟通（会重视修正）～ 谢谢。

 ### Related Work
 A team at HKUST has released a [Russo-Ukranian Crises Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset).
 It is generally interesting to uncover patterns universal across platforms, regulated by a separate set of rules and participated by a separate set of users with different user behavior.
 Note that Twitter data (multilingual) involves English as the primary language, while Weibo data involves Chinese as the primary language.